mariosar/mariosar.github.io/_posts/2019-11-12-authentication-in-react-spa.md

 ### *Why not use the IP Address?* ###

 When I was beginning my journey and education into writing web applications, one question I always had that no one ever explained very well is, "Why not use the IP address as a unique identifier for the user session?"
 I had always heard the IP address is unique for each device connected to the internet, so my brain thought, "Why doesn't the server keep the session object for each requesting IP address?"

 If you wondered the same thing, here is the problem with this approach and why we cannot reliably use IP addresses as session identifiers...

 Multiple devices connected to the same Wi-Fi network will *share the same public IP address*.
 The router, using a procedure called NAT, or Network Address Translation, knows how to relay responses to the originating computer that made the request inside the network.
 But to the outside world, all computers will share the *same public IP address*!

-Therefore, servers cannot reliably use the IP address to identify a client computer.
+This means that servers cannot reliably use the IP address to identify a client computer.
 If they did, then you might login to your internet banking and someone else in the same private network connected to the same router, could visit the same internet banking page, and having the same public IP address, they would both share the same session.
 Obviously, this would have disastrous consequences - especially if you're using public Wi-Fi at your local coffee shop!

 ## Stateful vs Stateless